chadtopaz/computational-linear-algebra/README.md

 ## Introduction

 I am [Prof. Chad Topaz](http://www.chadtopaz.com).
 Welcome to the public facing version of my Computational Linear Algebra course.
-This course is a minimalist recreation of the one I use on my own campus at Williams College.
-You can access most of the basic course materials here.
 Since this site is for public sharing, I have eliminated certain items related to surveying my students, performing course evaluation, student assessment, and so forth.

-I enthusiastically credit colleagues from my time at Macalester College: Tom Halverson, Danny Kaplan, David Shuman, and Lori Ziegelmeier.
+I enthusiastically credit colleagues from my time at Macalester College:
+Tom Halverson, Danny Kaplan, David Shuman, and Lori Ziegelmeier.
 Their versions of a Computational Linear Algebra course have influenced my own course, and I’m grateful to them for sharing wisdom and materials.

 [Back to Table of Contents](#header)